ammihir/credit-risk-modelling/LC_Dictionary.md

-c	Description
+	Description
-**addr_state**	The state provided by the borrower in the loan application **annual_inc**	The self-reported annual income provided by the borrower during registration.
+**addr_state**	The state provided by the borrower in the loan application /n **annual_inc**	The self-reported annual income provided by the borrower during registration.
 **annual_inc_joint**	The combined self-reported annual income provided by the co-borrowers during registration **application_type**	Indicates whether the loan is an individual application or a joint application with two co-borrowers